igl2/igl2.github.io/README.md

-# Personal Portfolio v1
+# Personal Portfolio

-This personal portfolio uses HTML, CSS, and JavaScript.
-I plan on adding the React library for more interactivity.
+## Description
+This is a personal portfolio that describes me, my passion, skills, and hobbies!

+## Features
+Features include a visually appealing design, animations, and other projects I've worked on.

+## How to use
+Simply click on the link provided

+## Technologies
+HTML5, CSS3, JavaScript, jQuery

+## Collaborators
+Just Me!